The You-Tube vocals at the Outremont Theatre in Montreal that I linked up with, halfway down my Selected Poems section

 A simultaneous reaction, Nefertiti unhappy with his remark, what it implied, jumping right over Bernie's little sarcasm, aiming at Rufus' frankness, symbolically kicking him in the balls, followed by the two men furtively bowing out into the dark.
-Like David and Goliath wounded for different reasons, still brotherly, leaving the two who remained to live it out as long as their patience lasted.
-Rufus, perfectly getting her drift no longer planning on returning that night, leaving her to McRae, saving his planned tryst for one later on in the week, if he was lucky, till then sticking it out in Harlem, so to speak.
-Revered there not least for his limo, never stolen, never touched, a symbol of the kind of success some of his people were approaching, he and that vehicle defended to the hilt, belonging to all, the man and his long vehicle all theirs.
-A superb front guard of a community looked up to in many ways not just for his height, a man wise enough to respect his lover’s wishes, no tiffs, no words, no bile.
-Edna having made it abundantly clear she’s a free woman, no cruel bitch like Bovary & Gabler, something Rufus better accept and understand, which he did, having no clue to what or to whom she referred, sounding like a foreign firm of lawyers or auditors.
+Like David and Goliath wounded for different reasons, still brotherly, leaving the two who remained to live out the night as long as their patience lasted.
+Rufus, perfectly getting her drift no longer planning on returning to pick her up, leaving her to McRae, saving his tryst for one later on in the week, if he was lucky, till then sticking it out in Harlem, so to speak.
+Revered there not least for his limo, never stolen, never touched, a symbol of the kind of success some of his people were approaching, he and that vehicle defended to the hilt, belonging to all, the man and his super long vehicle… all theirs.
+A superb front guard of a community looked up to in many ways not just for his height, a man wise enough to respect his lover’s wishes, no tiffs, no word, no bile.
+Edna abundantly demonstrating she’s a free woman, no cruel bitch like Bovary & Gabler, something Rufus better accept and understand, which he did, having no clue to what or to whom she referred when she said that, as far as he was concerned sounding like some foreign firm of lawyers or auditors.

 - I don't like to be told what to do, but I won't stay late either.
 Those kids of mine get up early...

 - I'll see the night out in here; seems I just arrived!

 - Try pick up someone else?